MohamadMansourii/django_blog/README.md

 ```sh
 $ docker-compose up -d
 ```
-Before Run project, We need to import the following commands in Terminal
+Before run project, we need to import the following commands in Terminal
 > (This command create table of database in postgresql)

 ```python